LucianoXu/NQPV/README.md

 **Version: 0.4b1**

-NQPV is an verification assistant tool for the formal verification of nondeterministic quantum programs.
-Different former tools which are based on theorem provers, the goal of NQPV is to mitigate the overload of the user and help complete particular verification tasks efficiently.
+NQPV is a verification assistant tool for the formal verification of nondeterministic quantum programs.
+Different form tools which are based on theorem provers, the goal of NQPV is to mitigate the overload of the user and help complete particular verification tasks efficiently.

 ## Install
 NQPV is written in pure Python.
 It can be easily installed through PyPI.
 To do this, after installing Python3 and pip, open a command prompt and run this command: